Welcome to MiCORE

-Welcome and thank you for considering being part of this exciting research study!
+Welcome and thank you for considering being part of this research study.

 Learn more about the study first: This research study investigates how this app could be used to help patients recover from a heart attack in a safer and more effective way.
 We will examine what happens when patients are given an app with necessary information and resources early in the heart attack recovery process.
 The study will determine if it is feasible to help patients navigate the hospital discharge process using our digital health solution to educate themselves about their heart disease, new medications, follow-up, and how recovery is going after a heart attack.
-The research team will also be studying your feedback and how much you use the app.
 Data acquired will be analyzed to help make the app easier to use and more helpful for patients recovering from a heart attack in the future.
 Participation in this study will last for up to 1 year following your discharge from the hospital.

 Your data will be encrypted (transformed into a form unreadable by anyone without a secret encryption key to prevent unauthorized access) and stored securely in our database.

 Learn more about how your privacy and identity are protected.
-In the case that your information will need to be shared with people outside of Johns Hopkins like the Food and Drug Administration, we will ensure that the information will not include any of your personal information.
+In the case that your information will need to be shared with people outside of Johns Hopkins like Food and Drug Administration, we will ensure that the information will not include any of your personal information.
 You may choose to allow your friends and family to gain access to the app alongside you and to access your personal health information.
 To do so, you will need to specify their full name and email through our app and take into consideration that adding friends and family increases risk of loss of confidentiality.

 Only qualified people working on this study will have access to your information.